KohaILS/koha-manual-zh-cn/source/patronspreferences.rst

 Description:

 -  If set to 'Allow patrons', patrons will be able to enable or disable automatic renewals from :ref:`their online account on the OPAC <your-summary-label>`.
+Only items for which automatic renewal is enabled in the circulation rules will be affected.

 -  In all cases, staff is able to change this in the :ref:`patron's account <add-a-new-patron-label>`.